Brian W. Murray

 • Manages the regulatory diligence and federal and state approval processes for transactions and acquisitions involving communications companies

-• Advised and submitted comments on behalf of several clients in connection with cybersecurity proceedings at FCC, NTIA, and NIST
+• Advises on supply chain security and cybersecurity matters, including advocacy in connection with cybersecurity proceedings at the FCC, NTIA, and NIST

 See All +